r-0ka/smMIPfil/README.md

 This is a stand-alone perl script.
 Except that this is dependent on the samtools, no installation required.

-Please modify the working directory in the script ($wk_dir) The script assumes there is a tmp directory under the working directory.
+Please modify the working directory in the script ($wk_dir).
+The script assumes there is a tmp directory under the working directory and actually this is the only place this working directory is used.